graphprotocol/grc-20-ts/README.md

 # Knowledge Graph SDK

-A collection of tools for interacting with the The Graph.
+A collection of tools for interacting with The Graph.

 ## Installing